-An exceedingly difficult puzzle to complete of a painting of an impressive but now gone Snow Hill Station in Birmingham, UK.
+A difficult puzzle to complete of a painting of an impressive but now much changed Snow Hill Station in Birmingham, UK.

 The Jigsaw Puzzle

-The boys made a good start getting nearly all of the edge done and some of the details in from the edge.
-But after hitting the many dark areas they gave up.
+The boys made a good start getting nearly all the edge done and some of the details in from the edge.
+But after hitting the many dark areas, they gave up.
 Making it difficult were the many ambiguous joins.

 Jigsaw Puzzle “Easter Eggs”